alya-mirror/asm-youtube-addon-skill/README.md

 3-Name the function any name

+for the role 'choose an existing role' then choose lambda basic_execution and then press on create function

 <img width="1403" alt="3" src="https://user-images.githubusercontent.com/21360696/35481633-94e9cb1e-0427-11e8-96bb-6c182d195db5.png">

-for the role 'choose an existing role' then choose lambda basic_execution and then press on create function

 4-Go to code entry type and change it to upload zip file

+Zip the folder of this repository ( after you have added your certificates from aws iot to the certs folder) And then upload it here

 <img width="1382" alt="4" src="https://user-images.githubusercontent.com/21360696/35481632-94ce5d20-0427-11e8-91e3-0bfe2e4659f9.png">

-Zip the folder of this repository ( after you have added your certificates from aws iot to the certs folder) And then upload it there

 5-Press on Alexa Skill Kit.
 Make the skill ID verification disabled and then press Add